UtsavBalar1231/sync-dotfiles-rs/README.md

-  -F, --fpush                Force push the configs listed in config to the local configs directory -f, --fpull                Force pull the local configs inside the mentioned dotconfigs directory -u, --update               Update the config file with new files -x, --chash                Clean the hash of config entries in the config file -n, --new                  Prints the new config file -p, --print                Print the contents of the config file -c, --cpath <CONFIG_PATH>  The path of the config file (default: current_dir/config.ron)
+  -F, --fpush                Force push the configs listed in config to the local configs directory -f, --fpull                Force pull the local configs inside the mentioned dotconfigs directory -u, --update               Update the config file with new files -x, --clear                Clear the metadata of config entries in the config file -n, --new                  Prints the new config file -p, --print                Print the contents of the config file -c, --cpath <CONFIG_PATH>  The path of the config file (default: current_dir/config.ron)